bolderbrush10/SearchlightAssault/README.md

 - Searchlight color controlled by circuit signals

 - Don't show searchlights in the turret coverage map mode

-- Searchlight could possibly be set to only wander a 180 degree arc around its initial placement?

-- Detect playerRotatedEntity events and swing the turtle waypoint around 90 degrees each time the player rotates the SL itself.
-  So, the playerRotatedEntity event doesn't fire for this.
-We'll have to add a custom input event and check if the player has a searchlight selected.
-Maybe play a little UI sound.

 - Mod compatability setting feature: \nWildcard matching possible with asterisk *